 - Willow Vineyard

 Coming from Traverse City, The Grand Traverse Bay Loop is the closest.
 These wineries are clustered close together and can be accessed quickly from Highway 22 which winds along the Grand Traverse Bay.
-I have been to all of these wineries on multiple occasions except Rove Estate which opened in mid 2016 and Two K. Farms which opened in September of this year.
-I will be sure to check them out on my next visit up.
+I have been to all of these wineries on multiple occasions except Rove Estate which opened in mid 2016 and Two K. Farms which opened in September of 2018.
+I will be sure to check them out on my next visit up, especially since my friend Nicole works there now.

 Of the remaining 6 wineries on the list I am a big fan of both Black Star Farms and Mawby.
 Black Star was one of my first Traverse City wine tasting experiences.
 I love that place.
 As a farm girl, I get excited by the sight when you first pull into the drive.
 I refer to it as the great grape bowl.
 The grapes grow in concentric rows up the sloped “bowl” around the property.
 Next you approach the Bed and Breakfast, the Barns then the Tasting Room.
 The property is breathtaking.

-They make a great variety of wines and brandies at Black Star Farms.
+They make a great variety of wines and brandies at Black Star Farms that cover many price points.
 Traverse City is a big Riesling area and Black Star makes some pretty fine varieties like a Semi Dry and Late Harvest Riesling.
 I also enjoy some of their table wines like Red House Red and Red House White which are very affordable at $11-$15 per bottle.

 Mawby makes sparkling wines in the cuvee style.
 You might think sparkling wines means a fancy place, but that is not the case.
 Grab a snack while you taste from either their Tasting Room or Patio bars.
 Everything is very relaxed at Mawby.